Hmmm, Pinterest for Business? Really?

 The number of followers is not that important but you should still grow it.
 The more followers you have, the more people see your pins.
 So here is what you should do:

-- At the end of each blog post, ask people to follow you on Pinterest (I’ll do it right here – Click Here and please follow me on Pinterest 😉 )
+• At the end of each blog post, ask people to follow you on Pinterest (I’ll do it right here – Click Here and please follow me on Pinterest 😉 )

-- When sending an email to your audience, including the call to action to follow you on Pinterest
+• When sending an email to your audience, including the call to action to follow you on Pinterest

-- Add a pin widget to your blog
+• Add a pin widget to your blog

-- Add a Pinterest share button to your blog
+• Add a Pinterest share button to your blog

-- When making a video, you can include a call to action at the end
+• When making a video, you can include a call to action at the end

 6.)
 Know your targeted audience:

 You have to know who your targeted audience is.
-Not everyone is interested in what you have, so if you don’t want to waste your time, you have to figure out who are they, where do they hang out (online or offline), and more.
+Not everyone is interested in what you have, so if you don’t want to waste your time, you have to figure out who are they, where they hang out (online or offline), and more.

 Here are the top 7 questions every small business owner should ask themselves to get to know their target audience: